 And now for the bread-and-butter of Personal Capital, starting with the dashboard.

-The Dashboard: Holy Colors and Interactive, Batman!
+The Dashboard: Holy Interactive and Colorful, Batman!

 The first thing I noticed with the Personal Capital dashboard is how visually striking it was.
 Once I got past being dazzled with a snapshot of my net worth, cash flow, portfolio balances, and portfolio allocation, I noticed another theme: cursor hover effects and general interactivity.

-(Don’t tell anyone, but at one point I just started hovering over everything… just to see what would happen).
+(Don’t tell anyone, but at one point I just started hovering over everything … just to see what would happen).

 Accounts and Transactions